Editor’s Note: This article was last updated on April 8, 2019

 January 14, 2020.
 At the minimum we recommend 6 months before that.

 This is when Windows will no longer offer bug fixes and security updates through extended support and your data will now be relatively unprotected.
+Get the insider information from our Blog: Are Old Systems Spilling Secrets?

 Why 2020 Windows Server 2008 End of Life Needs to be the Real ‘End’